 About the National Puppetry Conference

-Conference participants have worked or gone on to work at such puppetry venues as The Henson International Festival of Puppet Theatre (New York City), HERE Arts Center (New York City), Mum Puppettheatre (Philadelphia), The Puppet Showplace (Brookline, Massachusetts), The Sandglass Theatre (Vermont), The Center for Puppetry Arts (Atlanta), Zeum (San Francisco) and on television shows including Sesame Street, Between the Lions, Crash and Bernstein, Johnny and the Sprites, Bear in the Big Blue House, and It's a Big, Big World and many feature films including The Muppets.
+Past conference participants have gone on to work in such venues as HERE Arts Center (New York City), Dixon Place (New York City), La MaMa (New York City), Redmoon (Chicago), The Puppet Showplace (Brookline, Massachusetts), The Sandglass Theatre (Vermont), Trouble Puppet (Austin), The Center for Puppetry Arts (Atlanta), Zeum (San Francisco), Automata Theater (Los Angeles), and more.
+Their work has also been seen in commercials; in films such as Being John Malkovich, Forgetting Sarah Marshall, and The Muppets; and on television, including Sesame Street, Between the Lions, and Bear in the Big Blue House, among many others.

 On the global stage, our puppeteers have gone on to produce and perform in shows in Afghanistan, Iran, Australia, Scotland, India, Uganda, and China, to name a few.

 The National Puppetry Conference is dedicated to the legacies of Bill Baird, Jim Henson, Rufus and Margo Rose, Don Sahlin, Martin Stevens, Burr Tillstrom, Brad Williams, Nikki Tilroe, and George Latshaw in the spirit with which they shared their artistry and themselves.